VaibhavInCtrl/nodejs-cronjob-no-library/README.md

 # Node.js Cron Scheduler

-A lightweight, non-blocking cron scheduler for Node.js applications without external dependencies.
+A lightweight, non-blocking cron scheduler for Node.js applications without using any depending libraries

 ## Features